NeuroJSON/jmesh/JMesh_specification.md

 prefix of `"Mesh"`.
 Many of the keywords ends with a numerical value which typically represents the column number of the data when stored in the array format.

-All indices - integers mapping between data entries - shall have a start value of
+All indices - integers mapping between data entries - shall have a start value of 1.

-1.
+### Discrete and parametric graphics

-### Vertices
+#### Vertices

 A vertex represents a discrete spatial location in the N-dimensional space.